Prime Minister Dr. Ralph Gonsalves has announced the appointment of three Sports Ambassadors and four Cultural Ambassadors with immediate effect - NBC SVG

 Prime Minister Dr. Ralph Gonsalves has announced the appointment of three Sports Ambassadors and four Cultural Ambassadors with immediate effect.

-The Prime Minister made the announcement, during his Independence Anniversary address to the nation, at the Military Parade held at the Victoria Park yesterday.
+The Prime Minister made the announcement, during his Independence Anniversary address to the nation, at the Military Parade held at the Victoria Park.

-West Indies cricketers Sunil Ambris and Kesrick Williams along side former netball player Peggy Ince-Hull were appointed our newest Sports Ambassadors while Darron Andrews, Hance John and Rodney Small were appointed our Cultural Ambassadors
+West Indies cricketers Sunil Ambris and Kesrick Williams along side former netball player Peggy Ince-Hull were appointed our newest Sports Ambassadors while Darron Andrews, Hance John, Rodney Small and Julian McIntosh were appointed our Cultural Ambassadors

 The Prime Minister also announced that a special programme will be initiated here, to support sports and cultural personalities who have given yeoman service to the nation.